 Offload sites are different from landing locations.
 Landing locations are places where a vessel may arrive at a dock, berth, beach, seawall, or ramp.
 Landing locations may be areas where fish are not offloaded.
 As such, landing locations requirements offer shareholders more flexibility than offloading site requirements.
 Landing locations (as opposed to offloading site requirements) are utilized in the Gulf of Mexico IFQ programs.
+Landing locations must be approved by NMFS before they are utilized in the wreckfish portion of the snapper grouper fishery.
+NMFS would develop a method for landing locations to be approved which may include a web-form or some other method.
+Landing location approval may require time for NMFS to review and wreckfish participants are encouraged to submit potential landing locations for approval once the program is developed.

-Under Preferred Alternative 2 "freely traversable roads" means that a law enforcement officer can travel across or through the path necessary to reach the landing location unimpeded i.e. no locked gates or private residences.
+Under Preferred Alternative 2 "freely traversable roads" means that a law enforcement officer can travel across or through the path necessary to reach the landing location unimpeded i.e., no locked gates or private residences.
 NMFS may revoke a landing location's approval if a location does not meet the definition.

-Alternative 1 (No Action) or Preferred Alternative 2, are not anticipated to have negative biological effects on wreckfish.
+Alternative 1 (No Action) or Preferred Alternative 2, are not anticipated to have negative biological effects on wreckfish, co-occurring species or protected species.
 The commercial sector is constrained by an ACL and operates under a well-regulated ITQ system.

 Removing offloading site requirements under Preferred Alternative 2 and allowing landing to take place at any NMFS approved location would increase flexibility in landing sites that could result in reduced costs if a vessel ends up traveling a shorter distance, thus decreasing fuel costs.

 Should this occur, there would be net economic benefits from Preferred Alternative 2 in comparison to Alternative 1 (No Action).